-GRADING QUESTIONNAIRE & BEST MANAGEMENT PRACTICES
+GRADING QUESTIONNAIRE & BEST MANAGEMENT PRACTICE

-Background: Grading is regulated by Chapter 15 of the Town of Paradise Municipal Code (PMC).
+Background: Grading is regulated by Title 15 of the Town of Paradise Municipal Code (PMC).
 Grading is the removal or deposition of earth material by artificial means.
-Earth material is defined as any rock or natural soil or combination thereof.
-Grading is generally a combination of excavation (cuts) and placement (fill) of soil.
+Earth material is defined as any rock and/or natural soil.
+Grading is generally a combination of excavation (cuts) and placement (fill) of material.
 Grading does not include routine farming practices.
 See PMC §15.02.290.

 Common examples of grading include construction of driveways, building pads, or site improvements, and restoration or stabilization of hillsides, slopes, or stream banks.
-A grading permit is required prior to commencing any grading or related work, including preparatory site clearing and soil disturbance, except where exempted from permit requirements by PMC §15.02.290 J103.
+A grading permit is required prior to commencing any grading or related work, including preparatory site clearing and soil disturbance, unless exempted from the permit requirement by PMC §15.02.290 J103.

-Questionnaire: To determine if a project requires a grading permit, please answer all the questions below.
+This questionnaire helps determine if a project is exempt.
+Please answer all the questions below.
 If a response to any question is unknown, contact a design professional for assistance and/or consult with the Town of Paradise Development Services staff.
-Incorrect or false answers may cause delays processing and/or issuing permits related to the project.
+Incorrect or false answers may cause delays in processing and/or the issuing of permits related to the project.